BrushlessPower/BP-MotorController/Firmware/Readme.md

 # Firmware for the ESP32 HW 0.32 and HW 1.0

 actual Version is 0.9.17 (Beta)

 No stable Release

+Firmware is developed with Arduino ESP32 Core Version 2.0.1

 ## Stable Features
 - Selftest